kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## What a Parameter Is

-A parameter is a weight — a tiny number that adjusts how the model reacts to input.
+A parameter is a weight — a tiny number that adjusts how the model reacts to input
 More parameters = more capacity to represent complex relationships between words

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.